spyroskotsakis/linkedInFeedRagProject/README.md

 3. **Real-time Resource Monitoring** - Tracks memory, CPU usage, and performance
 4. **Comprehensive Error Recovery** - Automatic retry with exponential backoff
 5. **Enhanced Anti-Detection** - Advanced stealth measures and human-like behavior
-6. **Production Logging** - Detailed logs with performance metrics and debugging info
+6. **Smart Logging** - Detailed logs with performance metrics and debugging info

 #### **📊 When to Use Each Version:**